-Once the last ballot is counted, a Semi-Official Election Summary Report will be available from the Elections Department.
+Once the last ballot is counted, an Election Night Summary Vote Report will be available from the Elections Department.
 It will also be posted on our website.
+Ballots will be added to the election night count during the canvass.
+Vote totals will change as more qualified ballots are added to the count.
+Winners cannot be declared until all votes in the jurisdiction are certified.